A Computational Method for Solving the Stochastic Joint Replenishment Problem in High Dimensions: Test Problems and Benchmark Policies

-{ {\bf Low-dimensional test problems.} Letting $d=2$, the parameters of our test problem are taken from the preceding one.
+{\bf Low-dimensional test problems.} Letting $d=2$, the parameters of our test problem are taken from the preceding one.
 Namely, we focus on items 1 and 7 there.
 For the base case, we set $c_0=50$ and $p=50$, and model item-level annual demand as a negative binomial random variable with annual CV $=0.5$, i.e., the medium variability case.
-The other six 2-dimensional test problems follow from varying one of the following at a time: the demand variability, the fixed cost of ordering, and the backlog penalty parameter.
+The other six 2-dimensional test problems follow from varying one of the following at a time: The demand variability, the fixed cost of ordering, and the backlog penalty parameter.
 More specifically, these alternative parameters correspond to demand variability $\in \{\text{low, high}\}$, $c_0 \in \{20, 100\}$, and $p \in \{10, 100\}$.
-For the low variability case, {we model the item-level demands as independent Poisson processes as done earlier.} }
+For the low variability case, {we model the item-level demands as independent Poisson processes as done earlier.} {For the high-variability case, item-level demands follow negative binomial distributions with annual CV $=1.0$.}

 { {\bf High-dimensional test problems.} As mentioned earlier, we also consider nine 50-dimensional test problems.
 To set the problem parameters, we partition the items into three groups.
 To be specific, items 1-15 form the first group, items 16-30 form the second group, and items 31-50 form the third group.
 Within each group, items share the same annual demand rate, per-unit holding cost, backlog penalty, and variable cost; these parameters differ across groups.
-We vary the fixed cost $c_{0}\in\{50,150,250\}$, and again model demand as Poisson (low variability) or negative binomial with {an item-level} CV of $0.5$ or $1.0$ (for moderate and high variability).
-These lead to nine additional test problems.
+We vary the fixed cost $c_{0}\in\{50,150,250\}$, and again model demand as Poisson (low variability) or negative binomial {with an item-level CV of 0.5 (medium variability) or 1.0 (high variability).} These lead to nine additional test problems.
 Table~\ref{tab:100dtest} summarizes the key parameters for each group. }

 { Next, we describe the benchmark policies we use to assess the performance of our proposed policy.
 Crucially, we make all performance comparisons in the context of the original discrete-time formulation, cf.~Eqs.~\eqref{eq:inv_cost}--\eqref{eq:MDPvaluefunction}, as opposed to the impulse control approximation \eqref{eq:continuous_process}--\eqref{eq:impulsevaluefunction}, even though our proposed policy is derived using the latter. }